 An institution’s own Board of Trustees has the authority and responsibility to establish and enforce policies necessary for the management of the institution.
 The Board of Higher Education cannot require any institution to take any specific action in a matter and cannot provide students or other complainants with legal advice.

 The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99) is a federal law that protects the privacy of student education records, including grades, judicial sanctions, financial records, and other personal information.
-In order for the Board of Higher Education to determine whether a student complaint has been responded to and/or resolved by an institution in a satisfactory way, all complainants must provide written consent for the institution disclose to the Board of Higher Education any relevant protected information, including FERPA information, from its student records.
+All complainants should provide written consent for the institution disclose to the Board of Higher Education any relevant protected information, including FERPA information, from its student records.

 Under most circumstances, the text of the complaint/inquiry and the institution’s response will be considered public records, copies of which must be made available to any member of the public upon request.
 However, personally identifying information (e.g., name, address, phone number, etc.) will not be disclosed.
 Furthermore, no part of the complaint/inquiry or the institution’s response will be provided in response to a request that asks specifically for a complaint/inquiry submitted by an individual.